TS-4900 Debian 12 Sections

 iface end0 inet dhcp

 Static IP on end0.
-Edit the file /etc/network/interfaces and add:
+Create the file /etc/network/interfaces.d/end0 with the contents:

 iface end0 inet static